freakkid/service-agenda/README-freakkid.md

     * And the api tools, **api blueprint** could not return different response and status code according to different request.
 I failed in all my attempts and I found an answer on stackoverflow said **api blueprint** cannot support this kind of operation.
 It may be a little unfriendly to client developer.

     * It takes me 50% time to design and modify the api document and make my code adapt to it.
 As for me, I learn some programming thought and "science popularization" about web from this course and learn coding about web development partly by myself.
 I get knowledge and joy on when coding.
 However, I could not get deep understanding of golang or other thing about web like some "dalao" of our class. :) I am so ashamed and uneasy every time I read his code and readme. (qaq)

+    * What's more, I think it will be better if every developer can express himselp clearly and logically and not shirk responsibility.